Ederen1/Dipl/README.md

 They can be obtained from Microsoft Azure app registration.

-It is not recommended to use `appsettings.json` to set these parameters.
+It is not recommended to use `appsettings.json` to set these parameters in production.
 Instead, use environment variables or a secrets manager.

 ## License